In All the Right Places

 "In All the Right Places" is a song by British singer-songwriter and actress Lisa Stansfield for the 1993 drama film Indecent Proposal, starring Robert Redford and Demi Moore.
-It was released as a lead single in the United Kingdom on 24 May 1993 and in other European countries in July 1993.
-The lyrics were written by Lisa Stansfield, Ian Devaney and Andy Morris, and the music was composed by John Barry, who created the soundtrack for the film.
+It was released as a lead single in the United Kingdom on 24 May 1993 and in other European countries in July 1993 by MCA Records.
+The lyrics were written by Stansfield, Ian Devaney and Andy Morris, and the music was composed by John Barry, who created the soundtrack for the film.
 Devaney and Morris also produced the song which received positive reviews from music critics.
 It reached number eight in the United Kingdom and Ireland.
+The accompanying music video was directed by Nick Brandt.

 The Soul Mix of "In All the Right Places" was included on Stansfield's next studio album, So Natural, which was released in November 1993.
 Ten years later, "In All the Right Places" was also featured on Biography: The Greatest Hits (2003).
 In 2014, the soundtrack version of "In All the Right Places" was included on the deluxe 2CD + DVD re-release of So Natural (also on The Collection 1989–2003).
 The song was nominated for Golden Raspberry Award for Worst Original Song.

 Chart performance

 "In All the Right Places" enjoyed moderate success on the charts, entering the top 10 in Ireland (8), Portugal (4) and the UK.
 In the latter, the song peaked at number eight in its fourth week on the UK Singles Chart on 20 June 1993.
 Having debuted at number 13, it then climbed to number nine and back to number ten, before peaking at number eight.
-It also peaked at number ten on the UK Dance Singles Chart.
-Additionally, the song was a top 20 hit in the Netherlands and a top 30 hit on the Eurochart Hot 100, where it peaked at number 24 in July 1993.
+It also peaked at number ten on the Music Week Dance Singles chart.
+Additionally, the song was a top-20 hit in the Netherlands and a top-30 hit on the Eurochart Hot 100, where it peaked at number 24 in July 1993.
 It also entered the top 70 in Germany (63).
 Outside Europe, "In All the Right Places" peaked at number 26 on the Canadian RPM Adult Contemporary chart and number 132 in Australia.